I found treasure not where I thought

-Just like any good enemy, Depression stayed in the background biding time, found my secret weapon and figured out a way to get to me.
+Just like any good enemy, Depression stayed in the background biding time, and in that time, found my secret weapon – Depression figured out a way to get to me.

 I first noticed the attack on New Year’s Eve while dancing to Ministry, “Work for Love” – one of my favorite classic Ministry songs.
-While I was focused on having fun, I must have let my defenses down and in crept Depression, as I felt my happy dancing mojo being slowly sucked away.
+While I was focused on having fun and pouring myself into the music, I must have let my defenses down and in crept Depression.
+I felt my happy dancing mojo being slowly sucked away.

 Sitting at the table a while later, almost completely zoned out, a girl came up to me and asked if I was having a fun time.
 I smiled and said “Oh yeah!”
 She smiled back and said something to the effect of, “Just wanted to make sure, in case you were waiting for someone to ask so you could say no or something.”

-I was into the music and event, but I felt Depression’s paralyzing effect start to overtake me.
+I was into the music and event, but I felt Depression’s paralyzing effect start to take me under.

 That’s when the isolationism started.

-I’m used to fading into the background at clubs, but I was starting to meet people there and getting more social – well, trying to at least.
+I’m used to fading into the background at clubs, but I starting meeting people there and getting more social – well, trying to at least.
 The room suddenly grew bigger, with me moving further away from everyone and everything around me.

 The guy I was there with doesn’t know me well enough to have noticed my distance and my sudden displacement.